Quick Summary

 After 10th grade, choose the arts or science stream in 11th and 12th, focusing on psychology if available.
 Following your 12th, pursue a Bachelor’s degree in Psychology to begin your path to becoming a psychologist.

-To become a psychologist in India, you need 5–8 years of study:
+To become a psychologist in the UK, you typically need the following qualifications:

 Editor's Recommendations